Nessiesson/CutelessMod/README.md

 ### Forge Mod

-Result of the originally developed mod for LiteLoader called UselessMod with a later created forge branch UsefulMod
+Result of the originally developed mod for LiteLoader called UselessMod with a later created Forge branch UsefulMod

 Adds various tweaks/fixes/improvements using Mixin and Forge

 Features some dedicated hotkeys and auto-generates a seperate list of keybinds for all settings.

+Ported the chunk display debug tool from carpet client used for carpet servers. **Minimap currently not working**

 ### Client Commands:
 |Command|Parameters|Function|